ktsn/vue-template-loader/README.md

 ## Example

-Write a template of Vue component as html.
+Write a template for a Vue component using html.

 ```html
 <!-- app.html -->